 The EA has been carried out for the entire project and an overview is furnished in the SEA mentioned above.
 The project /link specific issues are addressed in the Environmental Impact Assessment reports and EMPs.
-This document addresses the corridor-specific Environmental Management Plan (EMP) for the 49.07 km of Ponkunnum - Thodupuzha road (Link 84) included in the KSTP-II improvement programme.
+This document addresses the corridor-specific Environmental Management Plan (EMP) for the 2.34 km of Thiruvalla bypass which is connected to Chengannur- Ettumanoor road (Link 4) included in the KSTP-II improvement programme.
 EIA and EMP reports identifies the environmental impacts in the earlier stages of project preparation to incorporate necessary mitigation measures required to minimise those impacts as well as to enhance the positive factors.
 All environmental management/ mitigation costs have been included in the Bill of Quantities (BOQ) Bill No 2 titled 'Site Clearance', Bill No 3 titled 'Earth Work' and Bill No.11 Titled 'Environmental impact mitigation works'.
-In addition to this an environmental monitoring and training budget is included separately as EMU /PMT2 costs as project costs.
+In addition to this an environmental monitoring and training budget is included separately as EMU /PMT1 costs as project costs.